 Federal Financial Aid Programs

 The Federal Pell Grant Program provides grants to eligible full-time and part-time undergraduate students.
-Maximum grants for the 20082009 academic year are $4,310.
+The maximum grant for the 20092010 academic year is $5,350.
 A student can apply for a Pell Grant by completing the Free Application for Federal Student Aid (FAFSA).